Andrew15-5/niceshell/README.md

 Due to different preferences among coders some things like:

-* raised error instead of silencly returned error code or None
+* raised error instead of silently returned error code or None
 * type of raised error and its message;
 * behavior of edge cases (the way parameter's data is handled);
 * parameter names and their ordinal position